 In 2004, Telstra altered its approach to participate in a consortium of leading Australian research institutions to establish a Centre of Excellence in Radio Frequency (RF) EME Research, known as the Australian Centre for RF Bioeffects Research (ACRBR).
 This centre was funded by the National Health and Medical Research Council (NHMRC).
 In 2013 a new Centre of Excellence was established called the Australian Centre for Electromagnetic Bioeffects Research (ACEBR).
 This centre was refunded again in 2019 for a further five-year period.

-In 2011, the ACRBR announced the centre was closing.
-Our ongoing commitment to EME research has been maintained through joint funding of a state-of-the-art RF laboratory at Swinburne Universityand provision of mobile telecommunications equipment, to support work on RF dosimetry (measurement).
-In 2013 Telstra joined the new Australian Centre for Electromagnetic Bioeffects Research (ACEBR) which is a National Health and Medical Research Council (NHMRC) Centre of Research Excellence.
+As part of the ACEBR, our ongoing commitment to EME research is also maintained through joint funding of a state-of-the-art RF laboratory at Swinburne University and provision of mobile telecommunications equipment, to support work on RF dosimetry (measurement).

 Telstra's ongoing involvement with EME research reflects the importance we place on ensuring the safety of our customers, employees and the public.

 IARC CLASSIFIES RADIOFREQUENCY ELECTROMAGNETIC FIELDS AS POSSIBLY CARCINOGENIC TO HUMANS

 Lyon, France, May 31, 2011 - The WHO/International Agency for Research on Cancer (IARC) has classified radiofrequency electromagnetic fields as possibly carcinogenic to humans (Group 2B), based on an increased risk for glioma, a malignant type of brain cancer1, associated with wireless phone use.